Hyperbolic SRB measures and the leaf condition: Space of Absolutely Continuous Leaf Measures

-The following two definitions are due to Sarig in \cite[\textsection~4.2,Definition~4.8]{Sarig} (the version here corresoponds to the case $d\geq2$ from \cite[Definition~3.1,Definition~3.2]{SBO}).
-We use the notation ``$u/s$" to define both $u$-manifolds and $s$-manifolds, without having to write everything twice. \begin{definition} Let $x\in \HWT_\chi$, a {\em $u-$manifold} in $\psi_x$ is a manifold $V^u\subset M$ of the form
+The following two definitions are versions of similar definitions in \cite{Sarig,SBO,KM} .
+We use the notation ``$u/s$" to define both $u$-manifolds and $s$-manifolds, without having to write everything twice. \begin{definition} Let $x\in \HWT_\chi$, a {\em $u$-manifold} in $\psi_x$ is a manifold $V^u\subset M$ of the form

 where $0<q\leq Q_\epsilon(x)$, and $\overrightarrow{F}^u$ is a $C^{1+\beta/3}$ function s.t. $\max\limits_{\overline{R_q(0)}}|\overrightarrow{F}^u|_\infty\leq Q_\epsilon(x)$.